FryingDutch/DoubleDutch/README.md

 When you're using DoubleDutch for the latter reason, you cannot use DoubleDutch in cluster mode.
 When employing DoubleDutch for efficiency reasons, though, you can easily spin up multiple instances (on different servers).
 In that case, you have to ensure that the clients are aware of all the hostnames.
 When one server is down, clients can try to acquire a lock at the 'next' DoubleDutch instances.

 ## Known issues and limitations
-- No way to graciously exit the server.
-Terminal has to be closed.
+- No implementation for a backup server yet